-What else can you do when you have hormonal acne?
+What else can you do when you have hormonal Acne?

-Follow a low glycemic diet, low dairy diet.
+Follow a low glycemic diet low dairy diet.

-Research suggests that dietary factors such as insulin levels and glycemic index may be tied with acne breakouts and blemishes.
+Research suggests that dietary factors such as insulin levels and glycemic index may be tied to acne breakouts and blemishes.
 Eating foods with a high glycemic index (GI) will quickly raise your blood sugar, causing a spike in insulin.
-This spike will trigger several hormonal reactions that will likely increase sebum production, leading to pimples and other skin woes.
+This spike will trigger several hormonal reactions that likely increase sebum production, leading to pimples and other skin woes.
 Foods with a high GI include processed foods like:

 - Sugary soft drinks